 #16: Crowdfunded Rental Properties

 To make this a truly passive income idea come to life you can even choose to use websites like Fundrise or DiversyFund.
-These allow you truly enjoy hands off investment using this particular style.
+These allow you truly enjoy hands off investment using this particular style of investing.
 You get monthly payments based on the income coming in for the properties you partially “own.”

 #17: Private Notes

 “Private notes” is the term for when you are investing in property by giving funds directly to real estate investors for them to make their deals.
 In this situation you invest a certain amount of money, agree upon a return on the money, and you collect the interest while the investor actually owns the property.